Go back to normal view

 There is disabled access and also toilet facilities inside the church.

-2017 is the 125th anniversary of Woodmancote Church.
-In addition to celebrating this anniversary, an appeal is underway to raise funds towards the present expenses of upkeep and improvement of the building.
+2017 was the 125th anniversary of Woodmancote Church.
+In addition to celebrating this anniversary, a special appeal raised funds towards the expenses of upkeep and improvement of the building.

-> Watch Elizabeth's video on how you can support the Woodmancote Church 125th Anniversary Appeal
+> Watch Elizabeth's video on the Woodmancote Church 125th Anniversary Appeal

-> Find out more about the Woodmancote Church 125th Anniversary Appeal (pdf file)
+> The Woodmancote Church 125th Anniversary Appeal (pdf file)

-Woodmancote Chapel was erected in October 1892 from a corrugated iron ‘flat pack’ known affectionately as a ‘tin tabernacle’.
+Woodmancote Church, earlier known as a Chapel, was erected in October 1892 from a corrugated iron ‘flat pack’ known affectionately as a ‘tin tabernacle’.
 It is the oldest of only two active Anglican ‘tin tabernacles’ still being used for divine service in Sussex and the fourth oldest in the UK.

 It was licensed for worship in 1928.
 In 2012, the Chapel celebrated its 120th anniversary.